nrz-incubator/malygos/README.md

 Malygos is a tool to orchestrate Kubernetes provisionners installed on multiple Kubernetes management clusters.

+Kubernetes management clusters are called registrars and are intended to be single per region.

 It permits to have decentralized Kubernetes cluster spawning, per region for example.

 Note: This is currently in heavy development and experimental, use it at your own risk.